pigozzif/ALife22-ERA-workshop/index.md

 The goal of this workshop is to provide a venue for emerging researchers to meet, share their work, and network.
 Additionally, there will be an ERA-sponsored social event outside of conference hours, offering a space to have fun and socialize within the broader conference.

 We give an inclusive definition of “emerging researchers”: anybody seeing themselves as such fits into the category.
-These mostly include, but are not limited to, PhD students, Post-Doc researchers, and independent researchers.
+These mostly include, but are not limited to, PhD students, Post-Doc researchers, independent researchers, and undergraduates.

 ## Schedule